import numbers

 image_label : optional

 The label for the image.
+If not given, a single shared default

 **kwargs